AlizayAyesha/Ai-Cv-generator-/README.md

 # Next.js Multi-Step Resume Builder Application

-This is a powerful multi-step resume builder application built with [Next.js](https://nextjs.org) and Tailwind using [`create-next-app`](https://ai-cv-generator-five.vercel.app/).
+This is a powerful multi-step resume builder application built with [Next.js](https://nextjs.org) and Tailwind.
 The app provides a user-friendly interface to create, preview, and export resumes with a variety of customization options.

 ## Features